 DCP2, published in 2006, updated and extended DCP1 in several respects, including explicit consideration of the implications for health systems of expanded intervention coverage47.
 One way that health systems expand intervention coverage is through selected platforms that deliver interventions that require similar logistics but address heterogeneous health problems.
 Platforms often provide a more natural unit for investment than do individual interventions, and conventional health economics has offered little understanding of how to make choices across platforms.
 Analysis of the costs of packages and platforms—and of the health improvements they can generate in given epidemiological environments—can help guide health system investments and development.

 The third edition of DCP is being completed.
 DCP3 differs substantively from DCP1 and DCP2 by extending and consolidating the concepts of platforms and packages and by offering explicit consideration of the financial risk protection objective of health systems.
 In populations lacking access to health insurance or prepaid care, medical expenses that are high relative to income can be impoverishing.
 Where incomes are low, seemingly inexpensive medical procedures can have catastrophic financial effects.
 DCP3 offers an approach that explicitly includes financial protection as well as the distribution across income groups of financial and health outcomes resulting from policies (for example, public finance) to increase intervention uptake.48 The task in all the volumes has been to combine the available science about interventions implemented in very specific locales and under very specific conditions with informed judgment to reach reasonable conclusions about the impact of intervention mixes in diverse environments.
-DCP3’s broad aim is to delineate essential intervention packages—such as the package for mental, neurological and substance use disorders, in this volume—and their related delivery platforms.
+DCP3’s broad aim is to delineate essential intervention packages—such as the package for mental, neurological and substance use disorders in this volume—and their related delivery platforms.
 This information will assist decision makers in allocating often tightly constrained budgets so that health system objectives are maximally achieved.

 DCP3’s nine volumes are being published in 2015 and 2016 in an environment in which serious discussion continues about quantifying the sustainable development goal (SDG) for health (United Nations 2015).
-DCP3’s analyses are well-placed to assist in choosing the means to attain the health SDG and assessing the related costs.
-Only when these volumes, and the analytic efforts on which they are based, are completed will we be able to explore SDG-related and other broad policy conclusions and generalizations.
-The final DCP3 volume will report those conclusions.
-Each individual volume will provide valuable specific policy analyses on the full range of interventions, packages, and policies relevant to its health topic.
+DCP3’s analyses are well-placed to assist in choosing the means to attain the health SDG and assessing the related costs of scaled-up action.

 Web-Panel 2: The social determinants of MNS disorders